dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_articles/user_stories/edit_article_image/README.md

 When I click <b>Cancel</b>
 Then I see that no changes were applied

-When I click the <b>resize icon</b>
+When I click the resize icon
 Then I see the section for image resizing opens

-And I see the resize slider control below the picture box.
-The <b>Cancel</b> and <b>OK</b> buttons on the right below the picture.
-The resize slider control with the small image icon on the left and the bigger image icon on the right
+And I see the resize slider control below the picture box, the <b>Cancel</b> and <b>OK</b> buttons on the right below the picture, and the resize slider control with the small image icon on the left and the bigger image icon on the right

 When I pull the slider control to the right
 Then I see the picture becomes bigger